Experimental Measurements of Ion Diffusion Coefficients and Heating in a Multi-Ion-Species Plasma Shock

 We also experimentally measure heating of the distinct ion species.
 Figure~\ref{fig:edt}(b) shows the time evolution of Ar and N ion temperature inferred from Doppler spectroscopy.
-Substantial ion heating and temperature separation are observed during the shock formation, with the temperature elevated from 2 eV to $\sim 17$ eV for Ar and to $\sim 9$ eV for N. Since the ion thermal energy is mainly transferred from its own kinetic energy, a ratio of $\sim 2$ in thermal energy gain is found between Ar and N as a result of their mass ratio ($\sim 2.9$), indicating that some energy loss and equilibration occurring in the earliest collisions and formation time of the shock.
+Substantial ion heating and temperature separation are observed during the shock formation, with the temperature elevated from 2 eV to $\sim 17$ eV for Ar and to $\sim 9$ eV for N. Since the ion thermal energy is mainly transferred from its own kinetic energy, a ratio of $\sim 2$ in thermal energy gain is found between Ar and N as a result of their mass ratio ($\sim 2.9$).
+The discrepancy in these two ratios indicates that some energy loss and equilibration occur in the early time of the shock formation.
 Subsequent decrease of the ion temperature is observed due to classical thermal equilibration \cite{langendorf_experimental_2018} among both ion species and electrons, with electrons radiatively cooling the plasma in the optically thin conditions.